anodynos/urequire-grunt/readme.md

 * minifies, root exports & performs dependency injections

-* 90% of a grunt's *usual suspects* functionality like watching, cleaning, inject:VERSION banners, copying etc are here (through uRequire).
+* 90% of a grunt's *usual suspects* functionality like watching, cleaning, inject:VERSION banners, copying etc are here (through uRequire or grunt plugins).

 * Creation of specs headers & specRunners (HTML included) based on mocha & chai

-* Reads you package.json & bower.json and creates all RequireJS boilerplate (paths, shims etc)
+* Reads you package.json & bower.json and it creates all RequireJS boilerplate (paths, shims etc), among others.

 * You can always customize / subclass (i.e derive) any task(s)